chyiiiiiiiiiiii/dart_isolate_loadbalancer/README.md

 ## Introduction

-If the app needs to use isolates frequently doing some heavy computations, we can create an isolated pool to handle this.
+If the app needs to use isolates frequently doing some heavy computations, we can use **LoadBalancer** to create an isolated pool to handle this.
 The pool can avoid creating and destroying isolates every time for optimizing performance.

-LoadBalancer is in charge of this mission!

 ## Artical
 - [What are Async and Isolates in Flutter?